mvhs-apcs/local-covid/README.md

-# Douglas County Covid Cases
+# Local Covid Cases

-A website that pulls the latest data from [github.com/CSSEGISandData/COVID-19](https://github.com/CSSEGISandData/COVID-19) every 15 minutes to show the cases reported in Douglas County, CO.
+A website that pulls the latest data from [github.com/CSSEGISandData/COVID-19](https://github.com/CSSEGISandData/COVID-19) every 15 minutes to show the cases reported in locally (defaults to Douglas County, CO).

 ## Setup